esther-poniatowski/multitask-context-dependent-behavior/README.md

 ## Overview

-Extract, transform, and load (ETL) data from various sources into a structured format for subsequent analysis in the Multi-Task Context-Dependent Decision Making project.

-This `data-etl` branch is part of a **component-based workflow** in the Multi-Task Context-Dependent Decision Making project.
+This `data-etl` branch is part of the Multi-Task Context-Dependent Decision Making project, dedicated to the extraction, transformation, and loading (ETL) stages, prior to analyses.

-It contains all the scripts and configurations necessary to run the very first stage of the project related to the ETL process of the raw data.
-It operates on a secure data server owned by the laboratory's department.
+Those actions operate on a secure data server owned by the laboratory's department.
-The output of this component serves as the input for subsequent analyses performed by the main component in the project.

 > [!IMPORTANT]
 > This branch is developed and maintained on a separate branch of the project repository.
 It is not